top of page

 HOW HARD IS THIS RIDE?

 These two parks typically feature easy to traverse dirt roads with fun-but-avoidable challenges along the way.
 We've seen on the last few SCORCH rides how much the wet weather earlier this year has amped up the roughness of previously smooth trails up in the mountains.
 This corner of the desert went through all of that plus had a tropical storm blow through in August.
-Most of the trails are open but the terrain will likely have rocks, soft sand, and ruts for us to deal with.
+We scouted it out in September and managed to put together a ride that avoided the closed areas.
+There were ruts and rocks here and there as well as significant patches of soft sand but everything was passable.
 You can CLICK HERE to get a report on trail conditions then make sure to check back right here closer to the ride for our own trail report.

 This means make sure you don't have street tires or bald tires, you do have tow points so we can yank you out if you get stuck, and you have some clearance to get over the rocks that may litter parts of the trail.
-We will likely cross a dry wash or two, and will likely drive down at least one as well.
-There may be some unavoidable hill climbs (not too hard) and there definitely will be some optional ones that will range from intermediate to VFH.
+We will for sure cross a dry wash or two, and will also drive down a few.
+Some of those are wide enough for just one vehicle, others are wide enough to drive 20 vehicles side by side.
+There were no unavoidable hard hill climbs but there are a few short easy/moderate ones.
+There are plenty of chances to tackle some optional harder stuff and we will stop the line from time to time to do just that.
 The 4x4 training area where we will start has all levels of challenges for you to practice your chops on first.

 In case you are wondering, we will not be hitting Diablo Dropoff, Sandstone Canyon, the Mud Caves, Pinyon Mountain or any of the trails on the south side of the park (south of Route 78).
-We are saving those for a Return to Anza-Borrego ride we are planning the winter or spring.
+We are saving those for a Return to Anza-Borrego ride we are planning for a different time.

 WHEN AND WHERE